RetroDECK/ES-DE/THEMES-DEV.md

 To understand the basics on how to use variables, make sure to read the _Theme variables_ section elsewhere in this document.

-Before a color scheme can be used it needs to be declared, which is done in the `capabilities.xml` file that must be stored in the root of the theme set directory tree.
+Before a color scheme can be used it needs to be declared, which is done in the `capabilities.xml` file that must be located in the root of the theme directory tree.
 How to setup this file is described in detail later in this document.

 The `<colorScheme>` tag pair can be placed directly inside the `<theme>` tags, inside the `<variants>` tags or inside the `<aspectRatio>` tags.

 The mandatory name attribute is used to specificy which color scheme to use, and multiple values can be specified at the same time by separating them by commas or by whitespace characters (tabs, spaces or line breaks).

-Note that the use of color schemes for a theme set is entirely optional.
+Note that the use of color schemes for a theme is entirely optional.

 Here's an example configuration: